7 On Your Side, Consumer Reports: The best carpet cleaners

 Another factor in Consumer Reports' ratings?
 Noise.

-So, while the most expensive 470-dollar Bissell Big Green Machine delivered excellent cleaning performance, its drying, convenience, and noise levels pushed it lower in the ratings.
+So, while the most expensive $470 Bissell Big Green Machine delivered excellent cleaning performance, its drying, convenience, and noise levels pushed it lower in the ratings.

-In the end, the Consumer Reports recommendation went to the 260-dollar Bissell ProHeat 2X Lift-Off Pet Carpet Cleaner.
+In the end, the Consumer Reports recommendation went to the $260 Bissell ProHeat 2X Lift-Off Pet Carpet Cleaner.

 If the idea of storing and maneuvering these machines seems overwhelming, Consumer Reports says consider hiring a professional for that deep clean, and investing in a top-scoring regular vacuum.